 Green Relief uses UPS and Canada Post for delivery.
 Same-day shipping is also available to select parts of Toronto and the Greater Hamilton Area, Ontario, through Pineapple Express Delivery.

 To ensure same-day delivery through Pineapple Express Delivery, all orders must be placed before 2 p.m.
 ET.
 These orders will arrive at their destination between 6-10 p.m.
 ET the same day.

 How much does shipping cost?

-Green Relief offers free UPS shipping on all orders over $149, before tax, and after all promotions and discounts.
-For orders under $149, shipping fees vary by product and/or destination.
-You will be advised of your shipping charges when you order.
+Green Relief offers free Canada Post shipping on all orders over $149, before tax, and after all promotions and discounts.
+For orders under $149, a flat fee of $4 applies.

 Please note: Sales tax is charged according to the province or territory to which the item is being shipped.
 Green Relief only ships within Canada.

 How will I know if I’m in the same-day delivery service area?